KRR-Oxford/RSAComb/README.md

   ```
   where `rsa:named` is an internal predicate keeping track of all constants in the original ontology.

 + ⚡ In Def.
-3, regarding the generation of the logic program used for the RSA checkk, only T5 axioms involving an unsafe role will introduce the internal predicates `PE` and `U`.
+3, regarding the generation of the logic program used for the RSA check, only T5 axioms involving an unsafe role will introduce the internal predicates `PE` and `U`.

 + ⚡ Both in the canonical model and the filtering program computations, rules without a body are loaded into RDFox as facts.

 + ⚡ The `cycle` function introduced in Def.4 establishing the direction of the *unraveling* of loops is defined over triples `(A,R,B)`.
 We are currently limiting the triple only to those appearing in a T5 axiom `A ⊑ ∃R.B`.
 Note that this greatly limits the size of cycle for a given triple, and as a consequence limits the number of rules used to compute the canonical model.

 ## References